Ingest Logs

 Click Submit.

-Configuring a Processing Policy for Barracuda
+Configuring a Processing Policy

 Processing policy dictates how Barracuda logs are handled, processed, and stored to enhance their usability and accessibility for monitoring, reporting, and alerting purposes.